araobp/sveltekit-ai/README.md

 *   **Sample Images (`images/`):** This directory contains a collection of images used for demonstrating the capabilities of the image recognition and object detection features.
 These images are CC0 licensed and sourced from [ISO Republic](https://isorepublic.com/).
 *   **Blender Files (`blender/`):** This directory includes a Blender file (`drag_and_drop.blend`) and an associated image (`drag_and_drop.png`).
 These assets may have been used in the design or visualization of UI components, such as drag-and-drop interfaces within the application.
 The static version of the PNG is also available in `app/static/drag_and_drop.png`.

-## Contributing

-Contributions to this project are welcome!
-If you have suggestions for improvements or new features, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your modifications.
-4. Submit a pull request with a clear description of your changes.

-We appreciate your input in making this project better.

 ## References

 ### SvelteKit